aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

 INPUTS:
  - $date       : Date and time of upload
  - $tarchive   : Location of source data
- - $TmpDir     : tmp dir location
+ - $TmpDir     : Location of the temporary directory

 # TO DO